Logos on the landscape – large and eye-catching advertising

 SIMON NOVY – PIXELRUNNER CEO

-The cooperation with Pixelrunner was a technologically exciting challenge for us at ARTI since it demanded high precision and smooth driving behaviour.
+The cooperation with Pixelrunner was a technologically exciting challenge for us at ARTI.
+It demanded high precision and smooth driving behaviour.
 We have mastered that challenge and once again proved the excellent applicability of our AI software in the outdoor sector.

-The ARTI control software for mobile autonomous robots is characterized by its flexible applicability for various use cases.
+What is unique about ARTI software for mobile autonomous outdoor robots is its flexible applicability for various use cases.
 The software has a modular structure independent of environmental factors and vehicle characteristics.
-As a result, countless use cases that focus on the locomotion of ground-based robotic vehicles can be solved quickly and easily.
+As a result, countless use cases focusing on autonomous locomotion can be solved quickly.

-Outdoor environments like those in the Pixelrunner project, which are already very different from indoor environments due to natural conditions such as uneven ground or changing light conditions, remain a challenging and complex topic in autonomous robotics.
+Like those in the Pixelrunner project, outdoor environments differ from indoor environments due to natural conditions such as uneven ground or changing light conditions.
+They remain a challenging and complex topic in autonomous robotics.

-At ARTI, it is precisely projects like this that we enjoy doing the most.
-They allow us to ideally use our in-house developed AI software modules (AI Kits,) combined with the knowledge of and experience in robotics to develop innovative new products with our customers and improve existing ones.
-Staying true to our motto, “Make things moving!”, we literally want to set things in motion and thrive on innovation and automation.
+At ARTI, we enjoy projects like this the most.
+They allow us to use the ARTI AI software modules (AI Kits) and combine them with our knowledge and experience in robotics.
+This way we develop innovative new products with our customers and improve existing ones.
+Staying true to our motto, “Make things moving!” we literally want to set things in motion and thrive on innovation and automation.

 Further links, videos and press content: